-The Issuer is subject to tax-related risks in the countries in which it operates.
+The Issuer is subject to tax-related risks in the countries in which it operates

 The Issuer is subject to the substance and interpretation of tax laws in all countries in which it operates and is subject to routine review and audit by tax authorities in relation thereto.
 The Issuer's interpretation or application of these tax laws may differ from those of the relevant tax authorities, and the Issuer provides for potential tax liabilities that may arise on the basis of the amounts expected to be paid to the tax authorities.
 The amounts ultimately paid may differ materially from the amounts provided depending on the ultimate resolution of such matters.
-In general, changes to tax laws and tax rates, and penalties for failing to comply, could have a material adverse effect on the Issuer's business, financial condition, results of operations, prospects, capital position and reputation.
+In general, changes to tax laws and tax rates, including as a result of policy changes by governments and/or regulators, and penalties for failing to comply, could have a material adverse effect on the Issuer's business, financial condition, results of operations, prospects, capital position and reputation.

-The Issuer may be subject to increased regulation regarding culture and accountability.
+The Issuer may be subject to increased regulation regarding culture and accountability

 Financial institutions remain under considerable scrutiny by regulators, international bodies, organisations and unions regarding conduct of business, particularly in relation to fair outcomes for customers, promoting effective competition in the interests of customers, driving higher standards of both personal and corporate conduct and ensuring the orderly and transparent operation of global financial markets.
 As a result, the Issuer and its personnel may be subject to increased regulation in connection with institutional culture, employee behaviour and whistleblowing, including measures arising from ongoing thematic reviews into the workings of the SME and wholesale banking sectors and the provision of financial advice to consumers (particularly the FCA's Senior Managers and Certification Regime and the continued focus in the UK on the progress being made in implementing wider recommendations made by the Parliamentary Commission on Banking Standards).
-Regulators, prosecutors, the media and the public all have heightened expectations as to the behaviour and conduct of financial institutions, and any shortcomings or failure to demonstrate adequate controls are in place to mitigate such risks, could result in regulatory sanctions, fines or an increase in civil litigation, and could have a material adverse effect on the Issuer's business, financial condition, results of operations and reputation.
+Regulators, prosecutors, the media and the public all have heightened expectations as to the behaviour and conduct of financial institutions, and any shortcomings or failure to demonstrate adequate controls are in place to mitigate such risks, particularly risks associated with the mis-selling of financial products or the mis-handling of customer complaints, could result in regulatory sanctions, fines or an increase in civil litigation, and could have a material adverse effect on the Issuer's business, financial condition, results of operations and reputation.

-Risks related to the Issuer's business, operations, governance and internal control systems
+Risks related to the Issuer's operations

-The Issuer's operations are highly dependent on the HSBC Group's information technology systems.
+The Issuer's operations are highly dependent on the HSBC Group's information technology systems

 The reliability and security of the HSBC Group's information and technology infrastructure, and customer databases are crucial to maintaining the service availability of banking applications and processes and to protecting the HSBC brand.
-The proper functioning of the HSBC Group's payment systems, financial control, risk management, credit analysis and reporting, accounting, customer service and other information technology systems, as well as the communication networks between the Issuer's branches and main data processing centres, are critical to the Issuer's operations.
+The proper functioning of the HSBC Group's payment systems, financial control, risk management, credit analysis and reporting, accounting, customer service and other information technology systems, as well as the communication networks between the Issuer's branches and main data processing centres, is important to the Issuer's operations.